cat394/link-generator/README.md

    } as const satisfies RouteConfig;
    ```

-2. Create a link generator.
+2. Create a link generator:

    ```ts
    const link = createLinkGenerator(flatRouteConfig);
    ```

-3. Generates a link.
+3. Generates a link:

    The final output from the link generator will be stripped of the `/` before
    the query parameter that was required when defining the path.